 - Dip the cake balls into the candy melts– Once the candy melts are nicely melted and thinned out with shortening or dipping aid chips, you can dip the cake balls and let them sit upright in a styrofoam block.

-Overheat– When melting candy melts, you can to be careful and make sure you do NOT overheat the candy coating.
+Overheat– When melting candy melts, be careful and make sure you do NOT overheat the candy coating.
 If this happens it will harden up too much.

 The best way to prevent the cake balls from falling off the stick is by making sure you added enough frosting to the cake balls and thinning out the candy coating.
 If the chocolate coating is too thick it will be heavy and way down on the cake balls.